danielgallas/kaggle/_posts/2025-02-09-third-post.md

 The evaluation method is: [quadratic weighted kappa](https://www.kaggle.com/code/aroraaman/quadratic-kappa-metric-explained-in-5-simple-steps), which measures the agreement between two ratings.
 This metric typically varies from 0 (random agreement between raters) to 1 (complete agreement between raters).

+# The solution: in short

+There were two major sources of data:
+1. data gathered from questionaires and physical exams
+2. information from wearable devices - for just part of the children

+Principal Component Analysis was used to reduce the data from wearable devices into 15 features.

+The data was combined and many, many features were taken off from the list.
+They were selected through feature importance.

+Thresholds for what constitutes Severity Impairment were optimised.

+There was a problem of too many zeroes in the training data set for the target variable.
+The author says he tried changing weights, but ended up using Tweedie distribuition in his models (which are used in cases of zero-inflated data).

+Cross validation and model-ensembling of three models were used.

 # Step by step solution

 The first issue is getting all the data together.
 There are two sets of data.
 One regular set of train.csv and test.csv files.
 But there is a bunch of .parquet files, which is time series from a wearable device each user wore for a while.
 We can already see that we will have a problem of too much data - and probably too much noise.